 ELSA (Electrochemical Surface and Interface Analysis Cluster)

-ELSA is a unique quasi in situ facility, being developed at TU Wien by CEST to cover the multiple research areas associated with the electrochemical technologies.
+ELSA is a unique quasi in situ facility, developed at TU Wien by CEST to cover the multiple research areas associated with the electrochemical technologies.
 This facility is dedicated to unravelling the surface and interface processes of thin films.
 This is a one-of-its kind facility, designed to understand the electrochemical surface/interface phenomena at real operating conditions and therefore, fully equipped to characterize the sample without exposing to air (as air exposure can alter the surface properties).

 The unique features of ELSA include: